blocktraveler/Core-Wallet-Maintenance-Tools/README.md

   2. **Keys that were generated internally through descriptor-based key derivation** These appear as **HD descriptors** with origin information and derivation paths (e.g. `[fingerprint/84h/.../0/*]xpub…`).
-	  They are exported by **deriving the corresponding child private key from the master key, rebuilding the descriptor with the private key.
+	  They are exported by **deriving the corresponding child private key from the master key**, rebuilding the descriptor with the private key.

   The script automatically distinguishes between imported keys and descriptor-derived keys and exports valid private descriptors for both.